 Auditor's Responsibilities for the Audit of the Standalone Financial Statements

-Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under Section 143(3)(i)of the Act I am also responsible for expressing my opinion on whether the Company hasadequate internal financial controls system in place and the operating effectiveness ofsuch controls.
+Obtain an understanding of internal financial control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
+Under section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the Company hasadequate internal financial controls system in place and the operating effectiveness ofsuch controls.

-Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
-If I conclude that a material uncertainty existsI am required to draw attention in my auditor's report to the relateddisclosures in the standalone financial statements or if such disclosures are inadequate to modify myopinion.
-My conclusions are based on the audit evidence obtained up to the date of myauditor's report.
-However future events or conditions may cause the Company to cease tocontinue as a going concern.
+Conclude on the appropriateness of management's use of the going concern basis ofaccounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
+If we conclude that a material uncertaintyexists we are required to draw attention in our auditor's report to the relateddisclosures in the standalone financial statements or if such disclosures are inadequateto modify our opinion.
+Our conclusions are based on the audit evidence obtained up to thedate of our auditor's report.
+However future events or conditions may cause the Companyto cease to continue as a going concern.